micheldpd24/cust_review_analysis/readme.md

      ```

 3. **Build and Launch Docker Containers**:
-   - Use the provided `docker-compose.yml` file to launch Airflow, the Dash dashboard, and other dependencies:
+   - Use the provided `docker-compose.yml` file to launch Airflow, the Dash dashboard, the bertopic container and other dependencies:
      ```bash
      docker-compose up --build
      ```